gitmachtl/scripts/cardano/oldversions/mainnet_without_multiassets/README.md

   ```./11b_burnAsset.sh mypolicy.MEGATOKEN 10 owner.payment```<br>this will burn 10 MEGATOKEN with policy 'mypolicy' on the payment address owner.payment.addr

   ```./11b_burnAsset.sh assets/mypolicy2.HYPERTOKEN 5 owner.payment```<br>this will burn 5 HYPERTOKEN with policy 'mypolicy2' from the subdirectory assets on the payment address owner.payment.addr, also it will send along the mymetadata.json in the Burning-Transaction

-It generally depends on the Policy-Type (made by the script 10a) if you can burn unlimited Tokens or if you are Time-Limited so a fixed Value of Tokens exists and there will never be less.

 </details>